OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
 Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel FPGA SmartNIC N6001-PL)](https://ofs.github.io/ofs-2023.2/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.

 * This walkthrough requires a `SOF` image which will be programmed to the Agilex FPGA.
-Refer to the [Walkthrough: Compile OFS FIM](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `SOF` image.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `SOF` image.

 * This walkthrough requires a JTAG connection to the n6001.
-Refer to the [Walkthrough: Set up JTAG](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#51-walkthrough-set-up-jtag) section for step-by-step instructions.
+Refer to the [Set up JTAG](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#51-walkthrough-set-up-jtag) section for step-by-step instructions.

 * This walkthrough requires a Full Quartus Installation or Standalone Quartus Prime Programmer & Tools running on the machine where the Intel® FPGA SmartNIC N6001-PL is connected via JTAG.